 The OECD’s Development Assistance Committee (DAC) conducts periodic reviews of the individual development co-operation efforts of DAC members.
-This peer review of Ireland reviews its development policies and programmes.
-It assesses not just the performance of its development co-operation agency, but also policy and implementation.
-It takes an integrated, system-wide perspective on the development co-operation and humanitarian assistance activities of the member under review.
+The policies and programmes of each member are critically examined approximately once every five years.
+DAC peer reviews assess the performance of a given member, not just that of its development co-operation agency, and examine both policy and implementation.
+They take an integrated, system-wide perspective on the development co-operation and humanitarian assistance activities of the member under review.

 While New Zealand is a comparatively small donor, it boasts an internationally-recognised aid programme with specific understanding of the unique Pacific context.
 It is seen as a flexible and predictable humanitarian donor.